Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Primal Policies

 We first review a classical approach which obtains a policy by replacing the uncertain future parameter values with their conditional expected value.
-Such an approach works in a rolling horizon manner where a new problem is solved at each stage $t \in [T]$ based on the observed history up to stage $t$.
-Given a partial sample path $\xisupt$, denote by $ \xiaverageval$ the conditional expected value of $\xi^s$ given $\xisupt$, for $s \geq t$.
-Let $\{ \xisupomegaval \}_{\omega \in \Omega'}$ be an evaluation sample.
-For each scenario $ \xisupomegaval $, a value $ U_\omega = \sum_{t\in\set{T}} c_t(\xisuptomegaval)^\top \hat{x}_t(\xisuptomegaval) $ is computed, where the solutions $ \hat{x}_t(\xisuptomegaval) $ are obtained by solving in sequence for $t=1,\ldots,T$ the following \emph{deterministic} problems (initialized at $t=1$ with $\hat{x}_1 \equiv 0$) \bsub \esub and setting $\hat{x}_t(\xisuptomegaval)$ to the $x_t$ component of the optimal solution.
-Then a confidence interval is built over $ U_\omega, \omega\in\Omega' $ values, the upper end of which provides a statistical upper bound on the optimal value.
-The relatively complete recourse assumption ensures that at every stage, there exists a feasible solution given the previous stage feasible decisions.
-We refer to the policy obtained from this upper-bounding procedure as the \emph{conditional expected value policy}.
+For a partial sample path $\xisupt$, denote by $ \xiaverageval$ the conditional expected value of $\xi^s$ given $\xisupt$, for $s \geq t$.
+Within the \revtwo{folding-horizon} framework, at stage $t$, given the solution of the previous stage $\hat{x}_{t-1}(\xisuptmoneomegaval)$, we solve the following \emph{deterministic} problem (initialized at $t=1$ with $\hat{x}_1$ as the vector of zeros): \bsub \esub We refer to the policy obtained from this upper bounding procedure as the \emph{conditional expected value policy}.

+Note that, for a sample path $\xisupomegaval$, only the state equations of the current stage are enforced.
+For future stages, the state equations are only written for $\xiaverageval$ and not almost every scenario.
+Therefore, $\hat{x}_t(\xisuptomegaval)$ might not satisfy the state equations in the next stage for $\xiparval^{t+1}_{\omega}$.
+In the next section, we take advantage of our LDDR solutions with the hope to identify solutions that provide lower cost over the full horizon.